Thursday, July 10, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-There are obviously a lot of other great films that we may have missed and we would love to hear your thoughts.
-So, what would be your Top 3?
+Depending on your criteria and tastes, there are a ton of others movies that could have made your list regarding this topic.
+That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.